Dana94/2019-website/blog/2020-06-07-using-redux-in-react.md

 The `createStore` from `redux` takes the `reducer` to create the store.

 The `Provider` from `react-redux` provides the wrapping tags to make the store available to the app.
+The `store` created is passed in through the tags.

 The reducers file imported here will be introduced later.